-German Bienenstich or Bee sting cake in English is a traditional German coffee cake and can be found in almost every German bakery.
+The German Bienenstich, or Bee sting cake in English, is a traditional German cake and can be found in almost every German bakery.
 The name means literally “Bee Sting cake“.
 There is a legend where the baker who baked the cake had been stung by a bee because the sweet top layer of the cake attracted too many bees.
-The topping of this cake are caramelized honey almonds.
-This proven German recipe is using no yeast for the dough and is a fast version using no honey.
-There is another way to make the dough by using yeast – we will publish this recipe soon.
-Happy Baking!
+The topping of this cake consists of a layer if caramelized honey almonds.

 4 eggs, separated